 You may also want to avoid caffeine or high potassium foods while taking propranolol.
 Caffeine and other stimulants can make propranolol less effective.
 Propranolol may also make high potassium foods harder to digest.

-You can start controlling your anxiety and get access to the treatment you need with K Health.
-Starting at $12/month, get prescriptions for mental health medications plus unlimited provider visits through the K Health app.
+Starting at $49/month, get an evaluation for anxiety, prescriptions for mental health medications if appropriate, plus unlimited provider visits through the K Health app.
 Start your free assessment here.

 K Health has strict sourcing guidelines and relies on peer-reviewed studies, academic research institutions, and medical associations.
 We avoid using tertiary references.